aljawharah-m/self-healing-azure-infrastructure/README.md

 ## Overview

-This project demonstrates a self-healing cloud infrastructure built on Microsoft Azure using Terraform and Python.
+I built a self-healing Azure infrastructure using Terraform and Python to explore infrastructure automation, monitoring, and automated recovery techniques.
+The environment consists of a Virtual Machine Scale Set behind an Azure Load Balancer, with a Python monitoring service responsible for detecting failures and initiating recovery actions.

 The platform continuously monitors website availability and infrastructure health.
 Python handles monitoring, incident detection, automated recovery actions, and administrator notifications, while Terraform provisions and manages the Azure infrastructure.